 - claim a deduction for mortgage interest as an occupancy expense.

-We strongly recommend you discuss home occupancy rules with us before making any claims.
-Especially considering we have seen significant growth in our homes over the last few years.
+We strongly recommend you discuss home occupancy rules with us before making any claims – especially considering we have seen significant capital growth in our homes over the last few years.
 We don’t want the CGT expense to outweigh your tax minimisation strategy.
-Drop us an email any time if you are unsure.
+Email us any time if you are unsure.